 - Motor vehicles

 Assaults by members of the public on workers who are simply doing their jobs have now become a sad fact of life.
-Nearly 2000 people got prosecuted for assaults on emergency workers during the first six months of the COVID-19 lockdown of March 2020.
+Nearly 2,000 people were prosecuted for assaults on emergency workers during the first six months of the COVID-19 lockdown.

-It isn’t just emergency workers assaulted at work – it can be a work colleague assaulting a fellow work colleague; it can be a resident of a care home who attacks their carer or a pupil at school who attacks their teacher.
+It isn’t just emergency workers assaulted at work – it can be a work colleague assaulting a fellow work colleague, a care home resident who attacks their carer, or a pupil at school who attacks their teacher.

-An assault at work claim would carry reasonable prospects of success if there were a failing on the part of your employer that puts him in breach of his duty of care to you.
-The possibility of assaults at work has become more predictable in several occupations, as we have referred to above.
+An assault at work claim would carry reasonable prospects of success if there was a failure on the part of your employer that puts him in breach of his duty of care to you.
+The possibility of assaults at work has become more predictable in several occupations, as we have mentioned above.

-To make a successful accident at work claim due to being assaulted at work is a need to demonstrate that your employer ought to have known that an assault at work was predictable.
+To make a successful accident at work claim after an assault at work, you must demonstrate that your employer ought to have known that an assault at work was predictable.
 Perhaps there have been similar attacks at your workplace on people doing the same type of job as you.